sense-base/sense_pose/README.md

 # sense_pose

 This is a respository containing documentation and code for a ROS2 pose estimation package.
+Note - The file `mpipe_standalone_pose_detection.py` is used as a standalone script to test the pose detection model outside the ROS2 package.

 ## Setup
 If running the code for the first time on your device, open a command line console and enter the following command to create a configuration file: